kucherenko/jscpd/README.md

  - **verbose** - output a lot of debug information to console;
  - **time** - output all time of execution;

+> Note: A reporter can be developed manually, see API section.

  - Cli options: `--reporters`, `-r`
  - Type: **string**
  - Default: **console,time**